adobeemeapartners/mop-cdp-warsaw2022/README.md

 Each team will be assigned a given scenarion from the list below that they will try to solve in the breakout part of this session.

-### Scenario 0: SecurFinance (FSI) -- WILL BE PRESENTED BY ADOBE SOLUTION CONSULTANT
+### Scenario 0: SecurFinancial (FSI) -- WILL BE PRESENTED BY ADOBE SOLUTION CONSULTANT

 Challenges:
 * On-boarding can be complex and form intensive for loans or investments